Cockroach Biology & Life Cycle Explained

 - Temperature acts as a primary driver — they’ll develop faster in warmer conditions between 25°C and 30°C, while extreme temperatures can slow or stop their growth completely.

 These environmental factors work together, creating micro-habitats that can either support or inhibit cockroach infestations in both natural and urban settings.
+Pest control services use this information to identify high-risk zones during inspection and recommend the most targeted solutions.

 The Role of Cockroaches in Natural Ecosystems